kubos/kubos/docs/kubos-linux-recovery.md

 ### Manual Recovery

 If for some reason your KubOS Linux system boots after an upgrade but has introduced some non-critical issue (like an incompatibility with a user application), you can manually rollback to a previously installed version.
 Previous packages are not deleted once they have been loaded.
 As a result, you can simply specify which package you would like to boot into and then restart your system.
+List the contents of the '/upgrade' directory to see what files are available.

 From the KubOS Linux shell:

+    $ ls /upgrade
+        kpack-2017.02.20.itb    kpack-2017.03.21.itb    kpack-2017.04.11.itb
     $ fw_printenv kubos_updatefile kpack-{desired version}.itb
     $ reboot